Monotonicity of holonomy groups: Abstract

 \section{Abstract}

-A result on the monotony of holonomy groups of metric connections in limits is proven.
-The main outcome is that given a sequence of metric connections that are Lipschitz continuous and converging in $C^0$, if the connections in the sequence all have holonomy contained in a closed group $H$, then also the limit connection has holonomy contained in $H$.
-In particular, this finds an application for Riemannian holonomy groups, where it is proven that the map assigning to a Riemannian metric the conjugacy class of its restricted holonomy group is lower semicontinuous with respect to the $C^1$-topology on the space of metrics.
+We prove the following monotonicity result for the holonomy group: Given a sequence of metric connections converging in $C^0$ such that all its members have holonomy contained in a closed group $H$, also their limit connection needs to have holonomy contained in $H$.
+As a corollary, for a sequence of Riemannian metrics converging in $C^1$ and having special restricted holonomy, their limit metric must also have special restricted holonomy.
+In particular, this implies that the map assigning to Riemannian metrics on a manifold the conjugacy classes of their restricted holonomy groups is lower semicontinuous with respect to the order relation given by inclusion of representatives.